Openovate/reactus/examples/bare-metal-example/README.md

 };
 ```

-So instead of webpack using the virtual file `reactus/entry.js`, it will your
+So instead of webpack using the virtual file `reactus/entry.js`, your actual
-actual project entry file.
-Create a file called `[ROOT]/src/client/entry.js`
+project entry file will be used instead.
+Create a file called
-with the following contents.
+`[ROOT]/src/client/entry.js` with the following contents.

 ```js
 //# FILE: [ROOT]/src/client/entry.js